Get started - it's free!

 Step 5: Remove public SSH access

-As we can now ssh to the system over the private Tailscale network, there is no reason to leave the SSH port open on a public IP address.
-The default-allow-ssh rule can be deleted from VPC network > Firewall.
+As we can now SSH to the system over the private Tailscale network, there is no reason to leave the SSH port open on a public IP address.
+You can delete the default-allow-ssh rule from VPC network > Firewall.